fstab

 AVAILABILITY

-This man page is part of the util-linux package and is available from
+fstab is part of the util-linux package which can be downloaded from